RWTH-HPC/sx-aurora-offloading/docs/internal/design.md

 !!! note
     The Table does not include functions marked by `#!c #pragma omp declare target`.

-The libomptarget plugin function `__tgt_rtl_load_binary` passes the target table of the host binary to the plugin and expects a target table with the host addresses of all the symbols in return.
+The libomptarget plugin function `#!c __tgt_rtl_load_binary` passes the target table of the host binary to the plugin and expects a target table with the host addresses of all the symbols in return.
-`veo_get_sym` is used to resolve all the symbols in the table.
+`#!c veo_get_sym` is used to resolve all the symbols in the table.

 To examine the target table of a host binary, the following command can be used:
 ``` shell